reflectivity/reflectivity.github.io/workshops/workshop_2021/Friday.md

 - Database entries: possible columns; minimum columns; tag options
 - ORSO procedure for validating input data
 - If there's time...
 Actual DB implementation, package, modules, classes, unit tests

+For impressions on the implementation of the database see [SLDDB_screenshots.pdf](SLDDB_screenshots.pdf')

 ## A tutorial paper on the analysis of reflectometry
 14:00-16:00 (UK), 15:00-17:00 (Europe), 09:00-11:00 (US East coast), 23:00-01:00 (Australia East coast):